 4.)
 Learning Community: A significant innovation of our methods involves mobilizing young people to help define the information that is needed to create meaningful service plans.
 Youth will be directly involved in defining the information needed, collecting and analyzing it as well designing and implementing relevant and manageable service activities based on information they collected.
 In this way, a learning culture can evolve that is built upon the feedback of accurate and relevant data, cooperative reflection and planning and the united action and assessment of results.
 This process will greatly increase the effectiveness of the community and build local capacity.

 The Lira District Ministry of Education has requested that the Unity Project extend this initiative to all schools in the district.
 We have also been invited by the Council on Higher Education in Rwanda to provide this model as a best practice example for the development of security and economic development in the region.

-We have been approached by many high school and college students asking to do internships with the Unity Project.
+We have been approached by many high school and college students in the US asking to do internships with the Unity Project.
 An application will be available soon when our website update is completed.
 Through the Center for Global Health and the Center for Global Mental Health and Resilience, relationships to train medical residents is underway.

 We welcome inquiries into this work.
 Also, we are now launching Unity Project chapters in the US to implement this resilience building model to develop youth capacity.
 Feel free to ask how you can start a Unity Project chapter in your community.
 Also, we are very grateful to those offering to help raise funds to support this work.
 Thank you!
 If you would like to have a lunch or dinner to raise funds among friends and colleagues, we’ll be happy to help you do so.